 I like communicating a lot so it's just natural for me to lighten someone's mood with a joke or conversation.
 I'm always around children to teenagers due to my past and current part-time jobs so I've had a lot of experience guiding and instructing people with the games there and always felt a rush of joy teaching and helping others.
 Whenever new coworkers would start their jobs I loved taking the initiative to introduce things they didn't know about and teach them.
 When my friends or classmates were struggling with schoolwork I constantly jumped at the chance to tutor them in or even outside school.
 Since I've grown up alongside many siblings and tutored my dyslexic little brother for years, I've been around a lot of different personalities, figured out different ways that people learn, and had to adapt to many moods and environmental changes around me.
 I've always wanted to do more with my academic background and make good use of it to help someone else so I was thrilled to see this job opportunity before me and instinctively jumped at the chance to apply.

+I've taught for around 2 years now at various teaching centres.
+I've taught kids around the ages of 2-12 about speaking/listening, phonics, grammar, Cambridge YLE syllabus, and Pearson syllabus.
 I have a dyslexic little brother that I helped teach (English and General Studies) while he was in primary school.
-He would learn things in a much different way so I had to first figure out and understand his struggles and help him adapt to his study materials in a way he would understand.
-He was not able to read until pretty late and it was hard for him to focus due to other disorders so I would make him practise reading and writing during daily activities and around his environment.
-I encouraged him to read for fun and brought out supplementary exercises that I made specifically to teach him the basics of phonics, grammar, and spelling.
-For other subjects like General Studies, he could not fully read so since I wasn't able to make notes for him, I explained concepts in divided steps so it was easier for him to absorb the information and didn't overload on it all at once.
-When he got frustrated I would lighten the mood, have him take a little break, and try a different approach by connecting real-world experiences with the concepts to try and explain things better and have him memorise tiny bits of different parts so things weren't repetitive.
+He and some other students would learn things in a much different way so I had to first figure out and understand their struggles and help them adapt to their study materials in a way they would understand.
+I encourage my students to read for fun and brought out supplementary exercises specifically to teach them the basics of phonics, grammar, and spelling.
+When teaching, I explain concepts in divided steps so it is easier for everyone to absorb the information and not get overloaded by it all at once.
+When my students got frustrated I would lighten the mood, have them take a little break, and try a different approach by connecting real-world experiences with the concepts to try and explain things better and have them memorize tiny bits of different parts so things weren't repetitive.

 Preschool, Kindergarten, Primary, Junior Secondary, DSE, University